Pages Menu

 It’s the largest painting I’ve completed to date!
 It seemed a little daunting to begin with but once I got the bigger brushes out it seemed to paint itself.
 A lesson to myself…don’t let “size” get in the way!

 We made our way by canoe to Sandy Point on Elliot Lake.
 Actually, we were on our way to a wonderful sandy beach across the lake that I remember going to with my family when I was a kid.
 Well, I later found out that we overshot it by quite a piece.
 But ending up at this lovely spot was pretty nice too.
-There was a fire pit, so we made a fire and roasted some hot dogs and marshmallows and had a nice break there.
+There was a fire pit, so we made a fire, roasted some hot dogs and marshmallows and had a nice break there.
 Nothing soothes the soul more than a walk along a sandy beach.

 Last October, we were blessed with some beautiful sunny days and we didn’t hesitate to take advantage of them including some family hiking, canoeing and walks down to the lake.